github/CodeSearchNet/BENCHMARK.md

 * `identifier`: this is an optional field that can help you track your data
 * `url`: the unique GitHub URL to the returned results, e.g. "https://github.com/JamesClonk/vultr/blob/fed59ad207c9bda0a5dfe4d18de53ccbb3d80c91/cmd/commands.go#L12-L190" .
 This information is available as a field in the data to be scored.

-For further background and instructions on the submission process, see the root README.
+For further background and instructions on the submission process, see [the root README](README.md).

 The row order corresponds to the result ranking in the search task.
 For example, if in row 5 there is an entry for the Python query "read properties file", and in row 60 another result for the Python query "read properties file", then the URL in row 5 is considered to be ranked higher than the URL in row 60 for that query and language.

 The script we used to create the baseline submission is [src/predict.py](src/predict.py).
-You are not required to use this script to produce your submission file -- we only provide it for reference.
+You are not required to use this script to produce your submission file; we only provide it for reference.

 Here is an example: